-'''

 % sysctl -w vm.swappiness=0

-'''

-To Set noatime on ext3 Systems
+To Set noatime on ext3 and ext 4 Systems

-If you are using an ext3 filesystem, it is recommended that you set noatime, which turns off any atime updates during read accesses to improve performance.
+If you are using an ext3 or ext4 filesystem, it is recommended that you set noatime, which turns off any atime updates during read accesses to improve performance.
+You should also set the flush frequency to the /etc/fstab file.
+Doing the change via the mount command alone will not survive across reboots.

-• Run the following command:
+• Run the following command on an ext3 system.

-'''

 mount -t ext3 -o noatime /dev/fs1

-'''